• Exclusive Pumping 101

 1. You won’t be able to establish and maintain your milk supply if your baby doesn’t nurse.

-I’m not sure exactly where this myth comes from, but here’s my theory – a lot of times, when nursing moms go back to work, they don’t seem to be able to pump as much as their baby takes from a bottle while in childcare.
-Therefore, the thinking is that breast pumps must not be as effective as nursing babies – and won’t work for establishing milk supply.
+It’s not unusual for nursing moms to go back to work and not seem to be able to pump as much as their baby takes from a bottle while in childcare.
+This has led to the thinking is that breast pumps must not be as effective as nursing babies, and therefore won’t work for establishing milk supply.

-However, based on the (unscientific) polls and surveys that I’ve done, about 30% of exclusive pumpers are “undersuppliers,” meaning that they supplement the breast milk that they pump with formula.
+Based on the (unscientific) polls and surveys that I’ve done, about 30% of exclusive pumpers are “undersuppliers,” meaning that they supplement the breast milk that they pump with formula.

 (Here’s a graph from my milk supply guide showing how the output was distributed among exclusive pumpers in one survey I did.
 You can see that a majority of the respondents pumped 24 oz per day or more.)